 In the past, many families opted to have one parent stay home and care for their children.
 However, this is no longer the norm.
 Today, more than 65% of women with young children work outside the home.
 Mothers are the primary breadwinner in 40% of families with children under the age of 18, and nearly 5 million of those mothers are married and out earn their spouse.

 To hire and retain top talent, employers must acknowledge the realities of working families and foster a culture that values work-life balance.
-Below, we outline several ways employers can increase health, wellness, and workplace productivity while respecting your employees’ family life.
+In the following, we outline several ways employers can increase health, wellness, and workplace productivity while respecting your employees’ family life.

 1. Identify Important Transition Points

 While a parent’s needs certainly don’t end after their maternity or paternity leave, it is a challenging transition point where working parents require more support.
 Your company should build systems that support a smooth departure to and return from maternity and paternity leave.

 New parenthood isn’t the only transition point your employees face.
 Consult with your workers to identify other times when they might need additional support.
 A review of your attrition data might show pain points that you weren’t aware of — such as when school-age children’s activities and scheduling pressures increase.

 During these transitions, educate parents about their employee benefits, including paid time-off and healthcare coverage.
 You can also teach them about common wellness issues that might impact their health and productivity (such as post-partum depression) and provide easy-to-use guides that connect employees with the services they need.

 When you have a child, the unexpected is bound to happen.
 From ear infections to school closures, parents sometimes deal with inconvenient last-minute changes to their expected schedules.
 Not every job or task offers flexibility, but you should still look for creative ways to accommodate a caregiver’s needs.

 3. Consider Offering Childcare Assistance as an Employee Benefit